• Skip to primary navigation

 So, let’s skip to the good part 😉

-Pin image with text: half a protein muffin on a purple muffin cup on a cooling rack with more muffins in a muffin tray behind it this …
+Half a protein muffin on a purple muffin cup on a cooling rack with more muffins in a muffin tray behind it.

 Stop hating the process and use these flourless muffins to boost your daily protein intake… and enjoy doing it!